-Fishery Watch is hoping to join up with other organisations around the country in order to work together and cover as much of the country as is possible in order to protect our great sport & the environment and wildlife around the country.
+Fishery Watch is hoping to join up with other organisations around the country in order to work together and cover as much of the country as is possible in order to protect our great sport & the environment and wildlife around fisheries all over the country.

-Fishery Watch is proud is proud to announce our new Fishery Surveylance service, this service is available to all Fishery Watch affilliated Clubs & Fisheries.
-We have kitted ourselves out with some pretty high tech surveylance equipment and we are available to help when we available.
+Fishery Watch now provides a Fishery Surveillance service, this service is available to all Fishery Watch affilliated Clubs & Fisheries.
+We have kitted ourselves out with some pretty high-tech surveillance equipment and we are available to help where and when needed.

-The only charge we make for this service is out of pocket expenses like fuel and we ask you to make a donation that you can afford and you decide.
-This is another great not for profit service from Fishery Watch.
+The only charge we make for this service is out of pocket expenses like fuel at 20p per mile and we ask you to make a donation that you can afford and you decide how much, it all helps.
+This is another great not for profit service from Fishery Watch, we will never turn our back on a fishery because they cannot afford to make a donation.

-We are available for day & nighttime surveylance using the latest technology available, it does not matter if it is a case of fish theft or a predation survey we are able to cate for your needs.
+We are available for day & night-time surveillance using some of the latest technology available, it does not matter if it is a case of fish theft or a predation survey we are able to cater for all of your needs.

 Simply give us a call on 0333 011 5888 for further information on this unique service and we will give you an estimate of the expenses involved.